Kearney Case Interview: Complete Prep Guide (2026)

 Step 5: Test Your Hypothesis

 This is where most of the case happens.
 You will lead the investigation by asking for data, performing calculations, interpreting charts, and answering qualitative questions.
-After each question, explain how your findings support or change your hypothesis.
+After each answer, explain how your findings support or change your hypothesis.

 Step 6: Deliver a Recommendation